Eastern Distributor: 1984 scheme

 The William Street underpass (Stage 1) opened in November 1987 and connected Cahill Expressway and Palmer Street to Bourke Street.
 The underpass allowed southbound traffic from Cahill Expressway to avoid intersecting William Street.
 The rest of the 1984 scheme was abandoned and not constructed due to escalating costs.
 The William Street underpass would eventually be closed twelve years later after the main Eastern Distributor tunnels opened to traffic in December 1999, to be reconstructed to form part of the Bourke Street on-ramp which opened seven months later.

+Since initial plans for the distributor were declared and the initial land acquisition commenced, the corridor had "gone through "managed" social and environmental deterioration".
+This occurred "through the demolition and derelection of the housing stock and associated open space areas".

 1994 scheme

 The completion of the Sydney Harbour Tunnel in 1992 resulted in an increase in volumes on Cahill Expressway and therefore an increased need for an inner-city bypass south and south-east of the expressway.
 Roads & Traffic Authority (RTA) undertook community consultation to gauge the level of community acceptance of construction of the Eastern Distributor as a toll road.
 With indications of a high level of community support, the Eastern Distributor project was revived by the New South Wales state government in 1994, based on the 1984 scheme.
 The Eastern Distributor would link the Sydney central business district with Sydney Airport via the already existing Southern Cross Drive (freeway), which would be widened.
 It was designed to ease congestion and to reduce the time to travel from the city to the airport by bypassing 19 traffic lights.
 A study commissioned by the State Chamber of Commerce in 1997 found that the "Eastern Distributor would prevent 330 accidents a year and cut fuel consumption by 1.2 million litres annually".